-Check if there is sufficient lying space for all animals to lie down together.
+Check there is sufficient lying spaces for all animals to lie down together.

-Check if water troughs are clean and functioning with sufficient flow to ensure continuous supply.
+Check water troughs are clean and functioning with sufficient flow to ensure continuous supply.

 Assess housing (arks/pens) for sharp edges, broken gates/fencing that could cause injury.